davepeck/cats-and-dogs-grid/README.md

 If you have a file named `CNAME` in the top-level of your `main` branch, that `CNAME` will also be used in the `gh-pages` branch.
 You get instant deployment of static websites!

+When you create a new repository on GitHub, you need to explicitly enable its GitHub Pages functionality.
+(You can do that by visiting the main repository page and clicking on `Settings > Pages`).

 ### What's in the box?

 This template: